A general class of surrogate functions for stable and efficient reinforcement learning: EXPERIMENTAL EVALUATION

 We investigate the differences between PPO and sPPO by training 180 different policies for each environment and all combinations of $\texttt{use\_softmax}\in\{\texttt{True}, \texttt{False}\}$, $m\in\{10, 100\}$ and the importance weight capping value $\epsilon \in \{0.1, 0.3, 0.5, 0.7\}$ (a total compute of 1400 days with TPUv2).
 We evaluate each policy $18$ times during training, using the action with largest probability rather than a sample.
 We compute the average return and 95\% confidence intervals for each of the settings.
 The results are presented in~\cref{fig:sppo_mujoco_clean}, where we see that sPPO outperforms PPO across all environments.
 Furthermore, we see that the difference is more pronounced when the number of iterations $m$ in the inner loop is increased (linestyles) or when less capping is used (columns).
-In the Appendix, we show additional results but with learning rate decay and gradient clipping disabled, two commonly used techniques to stabilize PPO training~\citep{engstrom2019implementation}.
-In this setting, sPPO only suffers a mild degradation while PPO fails completely, again confirming the additional robustness of sPPO compared to PPO.
+In~\cref{app:mujoco}, we show additional results but with learning rate decay and gradient clipping disabled, two commonly used techniques to stabilize PPO training~\citep{engstrom2019implementation}.
+In this setting, sPPO only suffers a mild degradation while PPO fails completely, confirming sPPO's additional robustness.

-\section{Conclusion}
+\section{CONCLUSION}

-In this paper, we proposed \FMAPG/, a general framework to design computationally efficient policy gradient methods.
+We proposed \FMAPG/, a general framework to design computationally efficient policy gradient methods.
 By disentangling the functional representation of a policy from its parameterization, we unified different PG perspectives, recovering several existing algorithms and implementation heuristics in a principled manner.
-We also enabled the design of new, improved PG methods, as testified by the strong results of the softmax formulation in various settings.
-By using the appropriate theoretically-determined hyper-parameters, \FMAPG/ guarantees policy improvement (and hence convergence to a stationary point) for the resulting PG method, even with arbitrarily complex policy parameterizations and for arbitrary number of inner loop steps.
-We believe this to be of great interest as it allows the natural design of sample-efficient, off-policy methods.
-Our theoretical results assume the exact computation of the action-value and advantage functions, and are thus, limiting in practice.
-In the future, we aim to handle sampling errors and extend these results to the actor-critic framework.
-Furthermore, we hope to use the \FMAPG/ framework to develop other theoretically-principled PG methods.
+By using the appropriate theoretically-determined hyper-parameters, \FMAPG/ guarantees policy improvement (and hence convergence to a stationary point) for the resulting PG method, even with arbitrarily complex policy parameterizations and for arbitrary number of inner-loop steps.
+We demonstrated that \FMAPG/ enables the design of new, improved surrogate functions that can lead to improved empirical results.
+We believe that our framework will further enable the systematic design of sample-efficient PG methods.